What is this medication?

 They need to know if you have any of these conditions

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-If this medicine upsets your stomach, take it with food or milk.
+If this medication upsets your stomach, take it with food or milk.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-If you have been taking this medicine regularly for some time, do not suddenly stop taking it.
-You must gradually reduce the dose or you may get severe side effects.
-Ask your doctor or health care professional for advice.
-Even after you stop taking this medicine it can still affect your body for several days.
+Do not take your medication more often than directed.
+If you have been taking this medication regularly for some time, do not suddenly stop taking it.
+You must gradually reduce the dose, or you may get severe side effects.
+Ask your care team for advice.
+Even after you stop taking this medication it can still affect your body for several days.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your care team regarding the use of this medication in children.
 Special care may be needed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.